About Our Department

 Graduate Placement Success

-We pride ourselves on our job placement on the academic job market.
-Our placement record is among the top in the discipline: We place about 90 percent of our students with the majority in tenure-track positions.
+We pride ourselves on our job placement on the academic job market, among the top in the discipline.
+We place about 90 percent of our students with the majority in tenure-track positions.

 Graduate Placement Information